 Make sure that the Enabled checkbox is ticked for the FILES item, indicating that file scanning is enabled.

 Browse to the following section of the web console: Configuration\Custom Scanning

 Hit the Add files to scan button in the File Scanning section of the page, enter the file path of the file you want to scan into the popup window and hit Ok.

 - Available parameters are: %programfiles%, %programfiles(x86)% and %windir%.
 You can use these parameters in your file paths to make Lansweeper search for the Program Files, Program Files (x86) or Windows directory in any drive on your machines.

-- If you use the %programfiles(x86)% parameter and an asset’s OS is 32-bit, scanned file information will be the same as if you were using the %programfiles% parameter.
+- If you use the %programfiles(x86)% parameter and a computer’s OS is 32-bit, scanned file information will be the same as if you were using the %programfiles% parameter.

 - To scan files in any directory other than Program Files, Program Files (x86) or the Windows directory, you must submit the exact file path, drive included.
 For performance reasons, file scanning only scans specific file paths.
 Scanning all files within a folder or listing all files with a specific extension (extension based scanning) is not possible.